 The three types of CK enzymes are CK-MM, CK-BB, and CK-MB.
 CK-MM is found in your skeletal muscles, and CK-MB is mostly found in the muscles of the heart.
 The CK-BB enzyme is found mostly in your brain tissue.

 High levels of CK-MM enzymes may indicate that you have a muscle injury or disease like rhabdomyolysis.
+Elevated CK‑MB levels may indicate cardiac muscle injury, but cardiac troponins are the preferred and more specific markers for diagnosing heart attacks in current clinical practice.
 The elevated levels of CK-MB enzymes mean you are experiencing or have just experienced a heart attack, or your heart muscle is inflamed.
-Finally, if the CK-BB enzymes increase, it may mean you have suffered brain damage or a stroke.
+CK‑BB is found primarily in brain tissue, but it is not routinely measured or relied upon for diagnosing stroke or brain injury in current medical practice.

 The primary reason for conducting a CK test is to check whether you have any muscle damage or not.
 However, the increased CK levels in your body signify the following signs: